vtulluru/node-red-contrib-oracledb-mod/readme.md

 This is a Node-Red Oracle database input/output node.
 The function it provides depends on the query that is sent to the oracle database.
 An INSERT query stores data in the database and a SELECT query can send data to another node.

+To get started, you must install an Oracle Instant Client on the server.
+Follow the (directions)[https://github.com/oracle/node-oracledb/blob/master/INSTALL.md#instructions] for your OS and note the path in which you installed the Instant Client.

+If you are going to use a TNS Name (with a "Wallet" connection - such as with Autonomous DB), install your wallet contents in the `/network/admin` subdirectory of your Instant Client.

 ## Known issues     <a name="knownissues"></a>
 - none

 ## What's new     <a name="whatsnew"></a>

+### version 0.6.0

+- add connection name to allow multiple connections to server using different credentials/schemas
+- update to latest node-oracledb
+- add support for connections using TNS Names
+- add entry for path to instant client on server
+- clean up
+- Dependencies updated as below oracledb             ^4.0.1  →   ^5.1.0

 ### version 0.5.8
 Fixed an issue with initializing bug which cause nod-red to crash